Skip to main content

 d.byrne@ngaio.school.nz

-I have been a part of the Tūī team for the past two years and I’m excited to be a part of it next year!
+I'm a proud member of team Tūī!
 I’ve lived in Wellington for the past ten years or so and originally hail from Taranaki/ New Plymouth, so I often pop up there during school holidays.
-I enjoy walks, reading and a bit of tennis if the weather is nice.
-I’m looking forward to meeting my class for 2024 and getting to know all of the new students in team Tūī.
+I enjoy making the most of the walking trails around Wellington, as well as reading and a bit of tennis or the beach if the weather is nice.

 Teacher Release